kdon22/o-ui/docs/feature-schemas/01-field-configuration.md

 'tags'        // Tag selection with creation
 'switch'      // Boolean toggle switch
 'checkbox'    // Boolean checkbox
-'radio'       // Radio button group
+// (Note: Radio is not a built-in FieldType.
+Use 'select' with static options for radio-like UX.)

 // Number & Range Fields
 'number'      // Number input with validation